Slow Living and Travel in Central Portugal

 Enjoy the tranquillity with One Planet Journey’s Enrico Belcore as he settles into slow living and travel in Central Portugal.
 Staying off-grid, he tends a vegetable garden, visits farmers markets, and socialises with the rural community.
 A slower pace of life allows him ample of time to read the classics, and walk among cork trees and waterfalls.
 Read on and don’t miss Enrico’s tips on how you can plan your own slow living experience in Portugal.

 As we ventured up the valley, and the hills started to gradually open up before our eyes, the landscape transformed.
 Trees thinned out, leaving space to an ochre, dry environment that suddenly carpeted the entire area.
 Most of the trees on the higher part of the hills were no taller than 150 cm.
-The region is in fact undergoing a slow process of reforestation following the large fire that spread in the area a few years back.
+The region is undergoing a slow process of reforestation following the large fire that spread in the area a few years back.
 Several trees have been replanted in an effort to regenerate the native forest, although, as Ana didn’t miss the chance to mention, controversies surrounding the ever-growing number of eucalyptus trees and the risk of fire attached to it had created a lot of tension in the last few years.

 The eucalyptus tree has taken up the role of the main villain in the recent discussion about Portuguese policies on environmental preservation.
-The species, besides being extremely flammable, is infamous for its capacity to drain out the soil, making it difficult for the native vegetation to compete and thrive in the same ecosystem.
+The species, besides being extremely flammable, is infamous for its capacity to drain out the soil.
+It makes it difficult for the native vegetation to compete and thrive in the same ecosystem.
 Native trees, such as the Holm Oaks and Cork trees, that for years had been a pillar of the Portuguese economy, are being largely outperformed, both in terms of water accessibility and economic desirability, leading to an ever-increasing number of landowners who switch to a monoculture of Eucalyptus, especially when it comes to reforest large areas.
 Following correct regenerative practices is often difficult and economically unsustainable, as it would take years before oak trees or walnut trees become profitable.

 She gave me a few more instructions on how to water the vegetable garden that extended throughout the whole property, and said her goodbyes, to the cat, first, and me, leaving me alone in the stone house towering over kilometres of rural sunburnt land.